-The Finger Lakes Land Trust today announced it has enhanced protection of 97 acres in the town of Caroline, Tompkins County—a property generously donated to the organization by community members Cornelia “Nelly” Farnum and Jack Booker.
+The Finger Lakes Land Trust enhanced protection of 97 acres in the town of Caroline, Tompkins County—a property generously donated to the organization by community members Cornelia “Nelly” Farnum and Jack Booker.

 In 2011, Nelly and Jack donated a conservation easement on their property where they shared a home for over 30 years.
 The property includes a steeply sloping forest with a cascading creek and a 19th century Greek Revival home surrounded by native plant gardens.